Objects & Relationships.

 There are many graphical notations, for example: Shlaer-Mellor, UML, ...

-Above images were based on Shlaer-Mellor representation, enriched with Cardinality which comes from UML as 'far' as i know.
+Above images were based on Shlaer-Mellor representation, enriched with Cardinality & other UML parts.

 Model is the Basic Tool for Analysis.